gudavalli/planventure/planventure-account/MSSQL_SETUP.md

-# SQL Server Configuration for PlanVenture API
+# SQL Server Configuration for PlanVenture Account Service

-This guide will help you set up Microsoft SQL Server for the PlanVenture API.
+This guide will help you set up Microsoft SQL Server for the PlanVenture Account Service.

 ## Prerequisites